servicebinding/spec/README.md

 ### Making a service bindable

 *  What metadata is needed for a service to be bindable (e.g. name of fields it supports, name of secret it produces, etc)
+*  Where is this information located

 ### Service Binding Schema

 *  What is the schema of a Service Binding object / structure.
+*  What metadata goes along that describes it

 ### Requesting binding